Child and Youth Resources

 Email: info@crouchnrc.org

 Girl Guides of Ontario offers the widest range of activities of any extracurricular activity for girls and young women.
-Developing friendships, while exploring the arts, sciences, cultural awareness, and so much more.
-Their programs let girls from 5-18 try a variety of enriching experiences that will stay with them for a lifetime.
+Developing friendships while exploring the arts, sciences, cultural awareness, and so much more.
+Their programs let girls ages 5 - 18 try a variety of enriching experiences that will stay with them for a lifetime.
 Through fun activities and dynamic discussions, their goal is to increase girls’ awareness about the wider world, promote cross-cultural understanding, and educate girls on global issues that will inspire them to take action.

 Financial assistance is available for those who cannot afford the membership fee.